zydou/arti/doc/dev/notes/memory-limit.md

  * **Queues**: We provide a higher-level API that wraps an mpsc queue and turns it into a Participant.

-## Onwership and Arc keeping-alive
+## Ownership and Arc keeping-alive

  * Somewhere, someone must keep an `Account` to keep the account open.
 Ie, the principal object corresponding to the accountholder should contain an `Account`.